Alejogb1/job-board/blog-data/how-do-i-generate-dynamic-tables-for-mail-merge.md

 id: "how-do-i-generate-dynamic-tables-for-mail-merge"
 ---

-Okay, let’s tackle dynamic tables in mail merge.
+, let’s tackle dynamic tables in mail merge.
 This is a scenario I’ve encountered several times over the years, often when dealing with systems that need to generate highly personalized reports or invoices.
 The core challenge, as i see it, is that standard mail merge functionality generally expects a one-to-one or one-to-many relationship with a static number of fields.
 When you introduce variable length tables, that paradigm starts to fall apart.

 Here’s a breakdown of how I've approached this, generally avoiding the limitations of simple mail merge fields and leaning more towards controlled programmatic generation.

-The crux of the issue isn’t the merge itself but *preparing the data* in a format the merge engine can handle, or bypassing it altogether when that engine isn’t suitable.
+The crux of the issue isn’t the merge itself but _preparing the data_ in a format the merge engine can handle, or bypassing it altogether when that engine isn’t suitable.
 I'll illustrate with a common case: generating invoices where each invoice could have a different number of items.
 We can't rely on a fixed set of columns for each item because that would lead to numerous blank fields and an unwieldy template.

 My preferred approach often starts with data restructuring before initiating the merge process.
 Instead of directly using a raw database output, i preprocess the data into a format that's more amenable to a mail merge template, or i bypass the mail merge engine completely by programmatically building the documents.